dicebear/dicebear/apps/docs/pages/how-to-use/csharp-library/index.md

 The same seed and style definition produce SVGs byte-identical to the JavaScript reference.

 Game engines have their own guides.
-[Godot](/guides/use-the-library-with-godot/) runs the library on a .NET build, and [Unity](/guides/use-the-library-with-unity/) needs a NuGet client and an SVG renderer before it can.
+In [Godot](/guides/use-the-library-with-godot/) the library runs only on a .NET build of the engine.
+[Unity](/guides/use-the-library-with-unity/) ships neither a NuGet client nor a runtime SVG renderer, so you have to add both yourself.

 ## Installation